Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper.md

 ##### Why Do We Need Embeddings?

 If you want to compare nodes from Query Graph and Data Graph → you can’t compare raw node ids → meaningless.

+You need to:
+- Encode node attributes
+- Encode node structure (its neighbors)